Shopify

 The fourth and final reason we hear from clients is their suspicion that their current platform is not keeping up anymore.
 They need features on their site that aren’t available in their platform yet, and that are essential to further expand and future-proof their business.
 They worry that their platform will cease to be compatible with the updates of major third party solutions, in the near future.
 They have the impression that their platform isn’t innovating enough, and isn’t on top of the latest developments in the fast-changing world of e-commerce.

 In short, they fear their platform is failing them in a subtle (but ultimately costly) way.
-Hence, they would rather make that investment now and move to a SaaS-based platform like Shopify, where they can be sure that an army of 4.000 (!) developers is continuously improving and releasing industry-leading technology for their platform, for years to come.
+Hence, they would rather make that investment now and move to a SaaS-based platform like Shopify, where they can be sure that 4.000 (!) developers is continuously improving and releasing industry-leading technology for their platform, for years to come.
 With Shopify, they know their store will keep up with the latest in tech, as a matter of principle.
 At Code we believe that in the fast-paced e-commerce landscape, it's a competitive advantage to be on Shopify.

 Are you considering migrating to Shopify?